 In clinical studies, the Pure-Vu® System was demonstrated to be safe and effective in cleaning inadequately prepared colons to an adequate level for a thorough exam.

-In four clinical research studies including more than 250 patients, the Pure-Vu® system demonstrated effective cleansing performance, with statistically significant improvements in Boston Bowel Prep Scale (BBPS) ratings.
+In four clinical research studies including up to 250 patients, the Pure-Vu system demonstrated effective cleansing performance, with statistically significant improvements in Boston Bowel Prep Scale (BBPS) ratings.

 |Descending Colon, Sigmoid and Rectum||1.74||2.89||<0.001|